eroc123/notes/Computer Science/1 - Information representation/1 - Information representation.md

 	6. Perform a logical binary shift on a positive 8-bit binary integer and understand the effect this has on the positive binary integer
 	7. Use [[One's and Two's complement|two’s complement]] to represent positive and negative 8-bit binary integers
 2. Text, sound and images
-	1. Understand how and why a computer represents text and the use of character sets, including American standard code for information interchange (ASCII) and Unicode
+	1. Understand how and why a computer [[Character representation|represents text]] and the use of character sets, including American standard code for information interchange (ASCII) and Unicode
 	2. Understand how and why a computer represents sound, including the effects of the sample rate and sample resolution
 	3. Understand how and why a computer represents an image, including the effects of the resolution and color depth
 3. Data storage and compression